One question we get asked a lot is ‘how fit do I need to be to trek to Everest Base Camp?’

 Having a training partner push you will certainly help.
 One way is to train for a half or full marathon.
 This is a great fitness goal and will help with your fitness and mental stamina.
 If you can do that - you can do the Everest Base Camp trek easily.

-Trekking Everest Base Camp is an incredible experience and, with a our training plan provided above, can be achieved by most, regardless of your age, ability or physical fitness levels.
-Once you get your cardiovascular system in to full steam, then you’re going to find the EBC trek incredibly rewarding – particularly if you have a positive attitude.
+Trekking Everest Base Camp is an incredible experience and, with our training plan provided above, can be achieved by most, regardless of your age, ability or physical fitness levels.
+Once you get your cardiovascular system into full steam, then you're going to find the EBC trek incredibly rewarding - particularly if you have a positive attitude.

 A major factor on the EBC trek is altitude acclimatization.
-This is the most common cause of people having to turn back .We suggest reading our detailed article on acclimatization here.
+This is the most common cause of people having to turn back.

-If you have any further queries or questions about the EBC trek training plan then drop us a comment in the section below and we’ll respond within 24 hours.
+If you have any further queries or questions about our EBC trek training plan, then drop us a comment in the section below and we'll respond within 24 hours.